Freight Forwarding at Heathrow: Your UK Road-Leg Partner

 International freight forwarders—from global carriers like Kuehne+Nagel, DHL Global Forwarding, DSV, Expeditors, Bolloré, CEVA, and Yusen—manage air freight booking, customs clearance, and global logistics networks, but often lack their own UK domestic road fleet.
 That's where we come in.
 T&C Logistics is a Thames Valley–based same-day courier and road-leg specialist covering the Heathrow catchment.
 We handle the critical UK domestic link: collecting inbound cargo from Heathrow's cargo terminals and delivering outbound shipments to airline warehouses and centralised freight stations (CFS) ahead of cut-offs.
 Whether you're moving lithium batteries to a CFS, collecting dangerous goods from a consignor, or delivering time-critical parcels to consignees across the South East, our Heathrow collections service and Heathrow hub expertise ensure seamless handoff between your air freight operation and the UK ground network.

-Why forwarders use a road-leg partner at LHR
+Why do freight forwarders use a road-leg partner at London Heathrow?

 Outsourcing the road leg also reduces your overhead.
 Instead of maintaining a fleet dedicated to Heathrow collections, you pay only for the movements you need—whether that's recurring account arrangements, spot rates, or complex shipments like lithium ion batteries or Class 9 dangerous goods.

-The UK air-freight and international-logistics addressable market: 3,093 air-transport companies + 88,659 transport-and-logistics firms + 15,441 London-based logistics operators.
+The UK air-freight and international-logistics addressable market comprises 3,093 air-transport companies, 88,659 transport-and-logistics firms, and 15,441 London-based logistics operators.
 Within the Heathrow catchment, Slough (1,263 logistics operators) and Reading (573) sit as feeder ecosystems, and London's 86,820 tech companies drive substantial inbound and outbound cargo flows via LHR.

 Cargo shed locations and access: Heathrow's inbound freight is distributed across multiple cargo terminals.
 BA World Cargo Centre (T3/T4 area), Heathrow Cargo Terminal (LHR-South, operated by Swissport), and Heathrow Central Cargo Complex (HCCC, operated by DHL and others) handle the majority of air freight.
 Each has its own operating hours, access protocols, and documentation requirements.
 Our drivers know the geography—where to present your House Airway Bill (HAWB), which desks to queue at, and how to coordinate with the cargo handlers.
 We maintain current authorisation and CFS-partner relationships, so access is seamless.